Creavis started its activities in the field of tissue engineering and cell culture when it launched its twelfth project house Tissue Engineering

 "Singapore’s vibrant biomedical research environment has truly facilitated collaborations with external partners from both academia and industry to accelerate innovation, such as the development of innovative skin models for testing applications,” said Steffen Hasenzahl, Head of Creavis.
 “While we expand our project house Tissue Engineering in Singapore to a fully functional Competence Center which will closely cooperate with our innovation hubs, partners and customers across the globe, we also see the Asian market as one of the key growth drivers for us from research, operations, and talent perspective."

 Our Competence Center aims to realize innovative and sustainable solutions for the pharmaceutical industry, as well as other domains of Life Sciences.
-It will help to advance research in the field of tissue engineering to support the progress of regenerative medicine, but also support the development of innovative therapies through sustainable and ethical cell-based technologies.
+It will help to advance research in the field of cell culture, cell and gene therapy and tissue engineering to support the progress of regenerative medicine, but also support the development of innovative therapies through sustainable and ethical cell-based technologies.